Welcome to the RAND Center on Quality Policing

 Research done at the Center focuses on four interrelated areas-best practices, performance measurement, use of technology, and force planning-to deliver results that help departments solve these and other problems.

-The Center is part of the Justice Policy Program within RAND Justice, Infrastructure, and Environment.
+The Center is part of the Justice Policy Program within RAND Social and Economic Well-Being.

 Crime and Violence Prevention